Docs

 ⚠️ CAUTION

 API keys are secret credentials.
 Never share them outside your organization or commit them to version control.
 Delete and replace API keys that you believe are compromised.
 Make sure always to add .env files to your .gitignore file.
-The template project already does this.
+The router template project already does this.

 3. Paste this command into your terminal and run it: